Potatoconomy/CIAM_Electric_Field_Mapping/Basti/RPi_Ctrl_SW/README.md

 Instead you could also plot the data in real time while it is collected by starting GNUPLOT in seperate terminal than the software.
 Then in GNUPLOT type in `load 'plot_measurements.p`.
 The plot should reload continuously.

+Example plots of very noisy data can be found in the plots folder.

 ## Understanding the SW
 The SW is written in C++ and can be compiled with the provided makefile.
 The purpose of the different SW parts is described in the following.